uni-ruse-software-engineering-2017/bookworm-backend/README.md

 ## How to install

-1. `$ git clone git@github.com:uni-ruse-software-engineering-2017/bookworm-backend.git`
+1. `$ git clone git@github.com:uni-ruse-software-engineering-2017/bookworm-backend.git` - download the project
+2. `$ cd bookworm-backend` - move into its directory
-2. `$ npm i`
+3. `$ npm i` - install the dependencies
-3. Place the `.env` file which I gave you in the root folder of the project.
-This file contains the environmental variables which are required for connecting to the database and Goodreads' API.
+4. Place the `.env` file which I gave you in the root folder of the project.
+This file contains the environmental variables which are required for connecting to the database and the Goodreads' API.

 ## How to run